subashcs/learn-react/README.md

 9. Managing state with the useState hook
 10. Passing data with props
 11. Utilizing the children prop
-12. Project: Simple ecommerce store
+12. Project: Simple TODO LIST